FANMixco/timeless-stories/README.md

 [![Spanish Mirrors](https://raw.githubusercontent.com/FANMixco/federiconavarrete/refs/heads/master/img/mybook/mirrors_small.png)](https://a.co/d/0euSZ7mF)

-### Presented at [SIEL 2026](https://siel.ma) in Rabat, [UNESCO World Book Capital](https://www.unesco.org/en/articles/unesco-names-rabat-world-book-capital-2026), Spanish Mirrors is the 1st book of its kind: 10 mirrored legends revealing how distant cultures reflect the same symbols and fears in collaboration with the Embassy of El Salvador in Morocco and the Instituto Cervantes of Rabat and Marrakesh.
+### Presented at [SIEL 2026](https://siel.ma) in Rabat, [UNESCO World Book Capital](https://www.unesco.org/en/articles/unesco-names-rabat-world-book-capital-2026), Spanish Mirrors is the 1st book of its kind: 10 mirrored legends revealing how distant cultures reflect the same symbols and fears.
+The release was supported by the Embassy of El Salvador in Morocco and the Instituto Cervantes centers in Rabat and Marrakesh.

 ***